57: LOOKED FOR LARA; SETTLED FOR FALA

 From my position atop the marble tombstone, I could also see the man and woman as they made their way to the large flower bed behind the chain.
 It appeared the guy was giving me the “evil eye”.

-Once my photographer had captured several images of me as I stood on top of the marble tombstone, I had assumed he was going to take me back to the pathway where we had came from.
+Once my photographer had captured several images of me as I stood on top of the marble tombstone, I had assumed he was going to take me back to the pathway where we had come from.
 Not a chance.
-Tom decided at that moment that he wanted to get a snapshot of me standing on FDR’s plot; which proved to be more challenging than it should have been.
+Tom decided at that moment that he wanted to get a snapshot of me standing on FDR’s plot, which proved to be more challenging than it should have been.
 His first attempt at placing me onto the four different types of myrtle failed, as the stiff and rubbery leaves caused me to tip over.
-During his second try to place me upright on the grave, Tom dug me into the small vegetation; which worked.
+During his second try to place me upright on the grave, Tom dug me into the small vegetation, which worked.
 At that moment, as I proudly stood on FDR’s plot, knee-deep in the greenery, I head a man’s voice say: “What do you suppose this is for?”
 Without turning around, and with the camera strap still clenched tightly in his teeth, my photographer replied: “What do I suppose WHAT is for?”
 It was at that precise moment when I saw the man in the distance holding the barricade chain in his hand.
 “This.
 What do you think this is for?”
 Tom shot back: “It’s to keep people from walking on the flowers.
 What do you think it’s for?”
 The young man sarcastically replied: “Oh, so you think this chain is to keep people from walking on the flowers?”
 Tom countered with: “Yes, what else could it be there for?”
 That was the end of that conversation; my photographer quickly went to work taking pictures of me as I stood on that hallowed ground above one of the greatest Presidents in history.
 Tom felt his internal clock was ticking and that he had very little time left before a ranger would walk into the area and kick us off the property.

 As I stood on the burial plot of FDR, I thought to myself: “I bet there aren’t too many bobble heads in the world who have stood here.”